 Skip to main content

-Low-Level ADNL
+Low-level ADNL

 Peer identity

-Each peer must have at least one identity, it is possible but not necessary to use multiple.
-Each identity is a keypair, which is used to perform the Diffie-Hellman between peers.
-An abstract network address is derived from the public key in such way: address = SHA-256(type_id || public_key).
-Note that type_id must be serialized as little-endian uint32.
+Each peer must have at least one identity; while it's possible to use multiple identities, it is not required.
+Each identity consists of a keypair used for performing the Diffie-Hellman exchange between peers.
+An abstract network address is derived from the public key in the following way: address = SHA-256(type_id || public_key).
+Note that the type_id must be serialized as a little-endian uint32.

 Public-key cryptosystems list